tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 Initially, when the index has few elements, it consists of a single range.
-As it gets filled, its total volume may exceed ``vinyl_range_size``, in which case a special operation called “split” divides the tree into two equal parts.
+As it gets filled, its total volume may exceed ``vinyl_range_size``, in which case a special operation called "split" divides the tree into two equal parts.
 The tree is split at the middle element in the range of keys stored in the tree.
 For example, if  the tree initially stores the full range of -inf…+inf, then after splitting it at the middle key X, we get two subtrees: one that stores the range of -inf...X, and the other storing the range of X…+inf.
 With this approach, we always know which subtree to use for writes and which one for reads.
-If the tree contained deletions and each of the neighboring ranges grew smaller as a result, the opposite operation called “coalesce” combines two neighboring trees into one.
+If the tree contained deletions and each of the neighboring ranges grew smaller as a result, the opposite operation called "coalesce" combines two neighboring trees into one.

 Split and coalesce don’t entail a compaction, the creation of new runs, or other